The future is Planning + Advice + Technology = Success

 The key factors behind the new business environment for professionals include the following:

-– As an experienced financial professional, you understand the value of building trust and providing high quality investment recommendations and wealth management services.
+More regulation and oversight – As an experienced financial professional, you understand the value of building trust and providing high quality investment recommendations and wealth management services.
 Consumers have come to expect financial professionals to place client interests ahead of their own.

 Regulation Best Interest (Reg BI) – Requires brokers and their broker-dealers to demonstrate that they are acting in the best interests of their clients by meeting four standards of conduct.
 The rule makes clear that if you meet the four obligations described in the regulation, you will have satisfied the “best interest” requirement.
 These rules are tailored to the broker-dealer business model, without restricting certain types of business, and they integrate well with requirements of the Investment Advisors Act of 1940 for registered investment professionals who are dually registered.

-– Clients are not only demanding better fee transparency, they are also looking for additional products and services to help them attain their long-term goals.
+Client expectations – Clients are not only demanding better fee transparency, they are also looking for additional products and services to help them attain their long-term goals.
 Clients are also becoming more aware of fee-based products and their benefits.
 They have been conditioned to ask their professionals if they are a “Fiduciary” which in a fee-based account they are.
 The fees in a fee-based account are very transparent, and a client can determine precisely what their fee will be on a quarterly and annual basis.
 All of these things, plus access to some of the world’s largest institutional money managers, is why more assets are moving to fee-based than ever before.

 None of these developments should come as a surprise to you—in fact, professionals frequently cite at our workshops that these factors are leading many of them to adopt new technologies and move assets from a commission platform to fee-based/asset-priced models.

 Many of these changes are having dramatic impacts on our industry, but they are not to fear, but rather something to embrace.
 Here are several ways to do just that: